anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

 - Configure infrastructure resources.
 - Deploy applications into the environment.
-- Assign credentials and secrets.
+- Configure credentials and secrets.
-- Configure policies and access permissions.
+- Apply governance and security policies.
 - Monitor deployments and environment health.

 ---